Pomax/the-cff-table/README.md

 ## The Global Subr INDEX

-This INDEX structure has an object data block that contains all (fragments of) Type2 CharStrings that may be used as subroutines ("Subr") by glyphs defined in the CharStrings INDEX object data block.
+This INDEX structure has an object data block that contains all (fragments of) Type 2 CharStrings that may be used as subroutines ("Subr") by glyphs defined in the CharStrings INDEX object data block.

 If no global subroutines are used, this table must be encoded as a single byte 0 (`0x00`).

-Sub routine numbers in Type2 CharStrings are skewed by a number called the "subr number bias", which is calculated from the subroutine count in either the local or global subr INDEX structures.
+Sub routine numbers in Type 2 CharStrings are skewed by a number called the "subr number bias", which is calculated from the subroutine count in either the local or global subr INDEX structures.
 This bias is calculated as follows:

 ```
 USHORT bias;